-This is a rehash of an article published in 2012, but still relevant today
+This is a rehash of an article first published in 2012, but it’s still relevant today

 Few people outside of the records management sector are familiar with the DIRKS methodology.
 What is DIRKS you ask?